Prof. Clayton Christensen: The Job your Product Does

 He is the best-selling author of nine books and more than a hundred articles.
 His first book, The Innovator’s Dilemma received the Global Business Book Award as the best business book of the year (1997); and in 2011 The Economist named it as one of the six most important books about business ever written.
 His other articles and books have received the Abernathy, Newcomen, James Madison, and Circle Prizes.
 Clay is a five-time recipient of the McKinsey Award, given each year to the two best articles published in the Harvard Business Review; and has received the Lifetime Achievement Award from the Tribeca Films Festival (2010).

-More From Clayton.
+More from Clayton.

 Unsubscribe any time.
 We will never sell your email address.
 It is yours.